Azure/azure-cli-extensions/src/storage-preview/README.md

 ```

 #### ADLS Gen2 Support:
 This storage-preview extension ***2.0.9*** is published with ADLS Gen2 filesystem operations support.
 It can help you create and manage directories, files, and permissions in storage accounts that have a hierarchical namespace.
+To utilize features in ADLS Gen2, you have to use a storage account with kind `StorageV2` and enable hierarchical namespace to set ACL permissions.

-Besides extending existing blob commands, it will provide support in blob directory level.
-In addition, you can use existing storage blob commands.
+With new command group `az storage blob directory`, azure cli can provide support in storage blob directory level.
+In addition,existing storage blob command group will be extended with new features and you can use existing storage blob commands to manage your ADLS Gen2 account.

 Note: Please make sure storage-preview version >= 2.0.9 with azure cli >= 2.0.67.
 If not, please install upgrade azure-cli version and use `az extension update -n storage-preview` to upgrade storage-preview extension.

+##### Mapping from ADLS Gen1 to ADLS Gen2
 You can find the command mapping from ADLS Gen1 to ADLS Gen2 as follows:

 |                      ADLS Gen1                 |                         ADLS Gen2                    |